OpenZeppelin/defender-templates/defender/multisig-monitor/Readme.md

   - `defender-api-key: <API Key goes here>`
   - `defender-api-secret: <Secret Key goes here>`
   - `slack-webhook: <SLACK webhook goes here>`
-  - Note that by default, we are sending notifications in slack, however you are free to use your own custom webhooks as well.
+  - Note that by default, we are sending notifications in slack, however, you are free to use your own custom webhooks as well.
 - Change directories to the stack that will be deployed
   - `cd multisig-monitor`
 - A config file can be created for each stage of production.
 We will create one for development
   - Copy and rename `sample.config.yml` to `config.dev.yml`
   - Open the file and modify the following values:
-    - `multisig-address` (instructions below on how to setup a multisig)
+    - `multisig-address` (instructions below on how to set up a multisig)
     - `network`

 To test this part, [spin up a new multisig](https://help.gnosis-safe.io/en/articles/3876461-creating-a-safe-on-a-web-browser) or use an existing one that you control.